New Jersey

-New Jersey was first inhabited by Paleo-Indians as early as 13,000 B.C.E., with the Lenape being the dominant indigenous group when Europeans arrived in the early 17th century.
-Dutch and Swedish colonists founded the first European settlements in the state, with the British later seizing control of the region and establishing the Province of New Jersey, named after the largest of the Channel Islands.
+New Jersey was first inhabited by Paleo-Indians as early as 13,000 BC.
+The Lenape were the dominant Indigenous group when Europeans arrived in the early 17th century, and they were subdivided into dialectal groups such as the Munsee, in the north, and the Unami and the Unalachtigo, elsewhere.
+Dutch and Swedish colonists founded the first European settlements in the state, with the British later seizing control of the region and establishing the Province of New Jersey, named after Jersey.
 The colony's fertile lands and relative religious tolerance drew a large and diverse population.
-New Jersey was among the Thirteen Colonies that supported the American Revolution, hosting numerous pivotal battles and military commands in the American Revolutionary War.
-On December 18, 1787, it became the third state to ratify the United States Constitution, and thus be admitted to the Union, and was the first state to ratify the U.S. Bill of Rights on November 20, 1789.

-New Jersey remained in the Union during the American Civil War and provided troops, resources, and military leaders.
-After the war, the state emerged as a major manufacturing center and a leading destination for immigrants, helping drive the Industrial Revolution in the U.S. New Jersey was the site of many industrial, technological, and commercial innovations, including the first town (Roselle) to be illuminated by electricity, the first incandescent light bulb, and the first steam locomotive.
-New Jersey has produced many prominent academics, scientists, entertainers, and politicians.
+New Jersey was among the Thirteen Colonies that supported the American Revolution, hosting several pivotal battles and military commands in the American Revolutionary War.
+New Jersey remained in the Union during the American Civil War and provided troops, resources, and military leaders in support of the Union Army.
+After the war, the state emerged as a major manufacturing center and a leading destination for immigrants, helping drive the Industrial Revolution in the U.S. New Jersey was the site of many industrial, technological, and commercial innovations.
+Many prominent Americans associated with New Jersey have proven influential nationally and globally, including in academia, advocacy, business, entertainment, government, military, non-profit leadership, and other fields.

 New Jersey's central location in the Northeast megalopolis helped fuel its rapid growth and suburbanization in the second half of the 20th century.
-At the turn of the 21st century, its economy increasingly diversified, with major sectors including biotechnology, pharmaceuticals, specialized agriculture, and information technology.
-New Jersey remains a major destination for immigrants and is home to one of the most ethnically diverse and multicultural populations in the world.
+Since the beginning of the 21st century, the state's economy has become highly diversified, with major sectors, including New Jersey's role as the world's largest pharmaceutical industry hub— as well as biotechnology, information technology, finance, digital media, filmmaking, and tourism, and it has become an Atlantic seaboard epicenter for logistics and distribution.
+New Jersey is a major destination for immigrants and is home to one of the world's most multicultural populations.
 Echoing historical trends, the state has increasingly re-urbanized, with growth in cities outpacing suburbs since 2008.

-New Jersey is one of the wealthiest states in the U.S., consistently ranking as one of the top three by median household income.
-Almost one-tenth of all households, or over 323,000 of 3.3 million, are millionaires, the highest rate of any U.S. state.
+New Jersey is one of the most educated, affluent, healthy, diverse, and highly developed states in the U.S., ranking high among states in several quality of life metrics.
+New Jersey had a median household income of $99,781 as of 2023, the second-highest of any U.S. state behind Massachusetts.
+Almost one-tenth of all households in the state, or over 323,000, are millionaires, the highest representation of millionaires among all states.
 New Jersey's public school system consistently ranks at or among the top of all U.S. states.
+In 2024, New Jersey was ranked as having the second-healthiest population overall.
+New Jersey ranks near the top on both the American Human Development Index and the standard Human Development Index.
+According to climatology research by the U.S. National Oceanic and Atmospheric Administration, New Jersey has been the fastest-warming state by average air temperature over a 100-year period beginning in the early 20th century, which has been attributed to warming of the North Atlantic Ocean.